-John Robertson is a director and senior actuary at NCCI, where he leads research projects.
+John Robertson formerly served as an executive director and senior actuary at NCCI, where he led research projects.
 Prior to joining NCCI in 2003, he worked for a reinsurance company, two insurance carriers, and as a consultant.

 Robertson earned his AB degree at Harvard College and his MA degree at the University of California, both in mathematics.
 He is a Fellow of the Casualty Actuarial Society and a Member of the American Academy of Actuaries.